massimodeagro/SPiDbox/README.md

 **Inside each folder you will find a guide for printing, installation and building, respectively.**

-For any request or comment, please contact me at *massimo_deagro@fas.harvard.edu*.
+For any request or comment, please contact me at *massimo.de-agro@ur.de*.
 I would like to make the guides as user-friendly as possible, so every suggestion is highly appreciated.